GuillermoAlfaro/coding-challenge/README.md

 ## Output

 The script outputs the deduplicated records as JSON directly to the console.

+See `output.json`

 ## Assumptions Made